YatJam/VREM_Final_Project/readme.md

     - A new page in your browser should automatically load with the VREM homepage.

 ### Terminate the applications
-1. stop the application in Intellij IDEA to close the database.
+1. Stop the application in Intellij IDEA to close the database.
-1. use control + c in the terminal to close the React app.
+1. Use control + c in the terminal to close the React app.

 ## Homepage
 ![alt text](image/homepage_vrem.png)